 Christianity & a Slew of Odd Jobs Lead to Freedom

 Richard then got his slave master to listen to that preacher too, and his master also came to know the Lord.
-One of his Christian deeds was to offer Richard his freedom within five years if Richard could pay for that freedom.
+As a new Christian, he decided to offer Richard his freedom within five years if Richard could pay for that freedom.
+Even though that logic was still flawed, it offered a door to freedom for Richard.
 Throwing himself into odd jobs for cash, Richard managed to buy his way out of slavery in just one and a half years.